At Pembroke, the study of a language is part of the core curriculum from Year 1 – Year 8.

 Proficiency in another language brings significant cultural and intellectual benefits as well as enabling young people to participate more effectively in the global community.
 Students acquire transferable cognitive, social and learning skills and an understanding of grammatical concepts which enhances their literacy in English.

-A foreign language is a compulsory component of the IB Diploma Programme.
-Students can choose to continue one of the languages taught in the Middle School or study an ab initio (or Beginners) course.
+An additional language is a compulsory component of the IB Diploma Programme.
+Students can choose to continue one of the languages taught through the Middle School or start a new ab initio (beginner) course.
 The ab initio courses currently offered are Indonesian and Spanish.

 In our programs, language and cultural studies are integrated and presented in contexts of everyday life.
 Emphasis is placed on comprehension and purposeful communication and topics are selected for their relevance to the experience of our students.
 Students have access to a variety of authentic communicative resources in their chosen language.
 They can also take part in a range of exciting student exchanges and language study tours.

 With practice and continuity of study, students who complete Middle and Senior School courses develop a useful degree of fluency and achieve a level of competence which is attractive to employers and a very sound basis for further study and lifelong engagement with language and culture.